 }

-Yes you got the point right! the above code calls the webservice PollService.asmx method GetPollById using HTTP post method and the parameter passed to this service is PollId.
+Yes, you got the point right!
+The above code calls the Web Service PollService.asmx's method GetPollById

-Note: For further discussion on server side aspects and source code please view: HTML UI using Web Service..
+Note: For further discussion on the server-side aspects and source code, please view: HTML UI using Web Service.